cwhelchel/hunterlog/README.md

 The app also requires a few data files but they will be packaged with the release.
 It may also download new files as you use it.

-# Bug reporting

-This app is currently under pre-release.
-Please report bugs here on Github issues.
-In your report, please include both the app version number and the db version number.
-Both are displayed at the very bottom of Hunterlog.

 *Happy hunting and hpe to CUL 🍻 es 73*